Skip to main content

 Category 1: Muscle, Bone, and Joint Problems (Musculoskeletal Conditions)

-This clinic focuses on providing care for people managing musculoskeletal conditions like arthritis, sarcopenia (low muscle mass), osteoporosis (low bone density), tendon issues, back/neck/shoulder/hip/knee pain, etc.
+This clinic focuses on providing care for people managing musculoskeletal conditions like arthritis, sarcopenia (low muscle mass), osteoporosis (low bone density), tendon issues, muscle or joint pain like lower back or knee pain, post-injury recovery, and more.

-This clinic is led by our master students in the early stages of the UTS program and is part of an initial stepping-stone into clinical practice.
-At this stage of their degree, the students are well equipped to deal with the wide range of muscle, bone, and joint issues and can tailor programs to individual fitness level, activity tolerance, and goals.
+This clinic is led by our postgraduate students in the early stages of the UTS Master of Clinical Exercise Physiology and is part of an initial stepping-stone into clinical practice.
+At this stage of their degree, the students are well equipped to deal with the wide range of muscle, bone, and joint issues and can tailor programs to individual fitness level, activity tolerance, and goals in collaboration with our clinical educators (as practising Accredited Exercise Physiologists).

-Category 2: Multiple Ongoing Health Issues (Multimorbidity or Complex Chronic Diseases)
+Category 2: Multiple Health Issues (Multimorbidity or Complex Chronic Diseases/Conditions)

-This clinic category is for people with TWO more health conditions, which can include musculoskeletal concerns AND/OR other conditions like diabetes, mental health challenges, or individuals with cancer AND heart disease, etc. This clinic is led by students in the advanced stages of the UTS program who are equipped to handle the complexities of managing people with multiple conditions.
-Programs in this clinic are equally personalised to individual health status, and adjustments are made to help people reach their specific goals.
+This clinic is led by students in the advanced stages of the UTS Master of Clinical Exercise Physiology who are equipped to handle the complexities of people with multiple conditions.
+Programs in this clinic are personalised to individual health status, and adjustments are made to help people reach their specific goals in collaboration with our clinical educators (as practising Accredited Exercise Physiologists).

 If you are unsure of which Clinic Category you best fit, please contact us at clinicalexercise@uts.edu.au and we can assist you further.

 An initial evaluation is undertaken to fully evaluate your needs and ensure you receive the best exercise program possible in a safe and welcoming manner.
-The evaluation will include completing our expression of interest form, where you will indicate your preferences for a session times (that will remain constant for the 6 week program duration) and answering introductory questions regarding your physical health and medical history.
+The evaluation will include completing our expression of interest form (link provided below), where you will indicate your preferences for session times (that will remain constant across the 6 week program) and you will answer questions regarding your physical health and medical history.

 Once your application has been evaluated by our Clinic staff, we will be in touch with you via telephone as well as follow-up email to further discuss your clinical needs and finalise your exercise screening evaluation.

-You may be asked to obtain additional documentation (e.g. medical clearance, Guardian consent, etc), or we may refer you to a specialist Exercise Physiology clinic more suited to your clinical needs.
+You may be asked to obtain additional documentation specific to your needs (e.g. medical clearance, Guardian consent, etc), or we may refer you to a specialist Exercise Physiology clinic more suited to your clinical needs if we are unable to cater for you within our clinic.

 Clinic Schedule

-6 weekly sessions addressing Category 2 (Complex Chronic Disease concerns), are delivered to clients at the Clinic on Fridays, on the following dates:
+6 weekly sessions addressing Category 2 (Multimorbidity or Complex Chronic Disease concerns), are delivered to clients at the Clinic on Fridays, on the following dates:

 6 weekly sessions addressing Category 1 (Musculoskeletal concerns), are delivered to clients at the Clinic on Thursdays, on the following dates: